A didactic approach to quantum machine learning with a single qubit: Experiments and results

 \subsubsection{Experiment 3: Selection of number of layers.}

 This final experiment focuses on observing the effect of the number of layers in the efficacy of the UAT layer for the circle dataset.
-For these means, the same testing environment is reproduced for 1, 2, 3, 4 and 5 layers.
+For these means, the same testing environment is reproduced for up to 12 layers.
 In all cases the remaining variables, namely the layer type (UAT) and the data loading step (unitary) are kept the same.
 The results are summarized in Table \ref{tab:exp3} and Figure \ref{fig:exp3}.

 In this study, the qualitative results shown in Figure \ref{fig:exp3} are particularly illustrative.
-It becomes evident that three layers is the minimum number required for starting to see a circular decision boundary, and from four layers onward the quality of the prediction increases, despite this fact not being reflected in the accuracy metrics.
+It becomes evident that three layers is the minimum number required for starting to see a circular decision boundary, and that for four layers the adjustment of the decision boundary to both the training and test datasets is already very good.
+From five layers onward there is no obvious gain in the quality of the models when adding layers: there are some configurations for which overfitting is clear (see, e.g., the cases with six and twelve layers), while there are others, like that with ten layers, that outperform the four-layer case.
+Because the relation between increasing the number of parameters and the model's performance is not clear for large number of layers, and having more layers is an issue in current devices due to restricted coherence times, in the following we choose four layers as the overall optimal configuration.

 So far, the number of layers seems to be one of the most influential factors for determining the QNN's performance.
-Once the correct number of layers has been set, it is possible to go back to experiment 2 and confirm the usefulness of the unitary data preparation step.
+Once the number of layers has been set to 4, it is possible to go back to experiment 2 and confirm the usefulness of the unitary data preparation step.
 Table \ref{tab:exp3_bis} and Figure \ref{fig:exp3_bis} provide a clear insight on this matter.
 When the number of layers is properly determined, an additional data processing step can boost training and help capture the inherent properties of the circle dataset.